As-Salaam alaykum wa rahma tu’ala wa barakatu. Eid Mubarak! Allahu Akbar – Allahu Akbar – Allahu Akbar wa lillah ilhamd!

 The Prophet Muhammad (peace by upon him) said: “Charity is prescribed for each descendant of Adam on every day the sun rises.”
 He was then asked: “From what do we give charity every day?”
 The Prophet Replied: “The doors of goodness are many…enjoining good, forbidding evil, removing harm from the road, listening to the deaf (until you understand them), leading the blind, guiding one to the object of his need, hurrying with the strength of one’s legs to one in sorrow who is asking for help, and supporting the feeble with the strength of one’s arms — all of these are charity prescribed for you.”

-Brothers and sisters, we should pledge ourselves to be among those that choose that difficult path.
+Brothers and sisters, we should pledge ourselves to be among those that choose that difficult path of love.
 That in spite of what we see around us we should hold on to our identity of peace bringers and believers, lovers of Allah (swt).
 And we must teach our children to do that as well.
-That we should follow the example that Allah (swt) has given us in the Quran and the acts of Rasul Allah (saw) which are an exemplar of this behavior.
+That we should follow the example that Allah (swt) has given us in the Quran and the acts of Rasul Allah (saw) who is an exemplar of this behavior.
 Treat each other and other people with kindness and patience and sincerity in these things.
 After all, we do not know when we die or why we die but we can choose to die as believers, secure in our aman and our iman, in our tawaqqil and our taqwa allah.

 As an addition I would also like to remind you that it is considered to be recommended to fast 6 days in Shawwal based on Hadith.
 The example of Rasul Allah (swt) is there for us to follow.